Stamp duty calculator - How much is stamp duty?

 • Scotland has the Land & Buildings Transaction Tax.

-• For those buying additional properties such as second homes or Buy to Let, England, NI, Scotland and Wales all impose a surcharge.
-The amounts vary between jurisdictions.
+• For those buying other properties like second homes or Buy to Let, England, NI, Scotland and Wales all impose an additional charge.
+The amounts vary between areas.

 • If you’re currently living overseas an additional Stamp Duty Land Tax charge may apply for purchases in England and NI.
-Please consult your solicitor for further information.
+Your solicitor will be able to give you more information on these additional charges.

-The calculator and information below reflects the appropriate Land Tax to be paid if your purchase completes after 23rd September 2022.
+Both the stamp duty calculator and information below provides an indication of the Land Tax you will need to pay if your purchase is completed after March 31, 2025.
 L&C is not able to advise on tax matters and we recommend you take specialist advice on the Land Tax level which may be applicable to your circumstances.

 Stamp duty calculator